 Today, we remember the heroes of the environmental justice movement in Indian country, who stood up for Native rights, at a time when the forces of the media and politicians sought to destroy them and the environmental justice movement.

 In the Northwest, Native fishermen upholding fishing rights went to prison for fishing.

 Dine' died of broken hearts when they were relocated from their homelands on Black Mesa.

-Leroy halted the clear cutting of the old growth yellow pines in the Chuska and Tsaile Mountains on the Navajo Nation.
+Leroy halted the clear-cutting of the old-growth yellow pines in the Chuska and Tsaile Mountains on the Navajo Nation.

-Cate exposed radiation from uranium mining in the Grand Canyon and truth about Dine' relocation, Peabody Coal and the Hopi and Navajo who fought these monsters together.
+Cate exposed radiation from uranium mining in the Grand Canyon and the truth about Dine' relocation, Peabody Coal and the Hopi and Navajo who fought these monsters together.

 We remember our heroes and legends.